Skip to main content

 “They boarded the train to Bardhaman.”
 I frowned once we were seated on the train.

 “And they can get off anywhere and go where they want.”
-Dada shook his head “It was well planned.”
+Dada shook his head, “It was well planned.”
 He looked worried, especially after what we heard from the parents.
 I was worried about Thamma’s health.
 It was one thing knowing where she was, and another having absolutely no idea whatsoever.
 She left the letter for Lata; she didn’t want us to know.

 For a good few months, there was no news of Bibha.
 Dada returned home, staying only two days at Punya, deciding to continue the search from Calcutta.
 Nothing was the same at home anymore.
-I kept to myself, Ananta often asked about Kalikinkar around the school, hoping to find a trace of his Didibhai.
+I kept to myself.
+Ananta often asked about Kalikinkar around the school, hoping to find a trace of his Didibhai.
 Thamma looked sicker and sicker.
 In a few months, she was bedridden.
 The thought of losing her loomed over each and every one of us.
 Kakima came by in the afternoon to read out the Ramayana to her as Thamma sat on her bed and listened.
 The entire estate work came to me, and I got too busy to stay home for long.
 Dada decided we would tell everyone that Bibha had left to study in Calcutta.
 She was with Boudi.
 The Saraswati Puja grandeur was reduced to just family members, citing security issues around our village.
 The relatives in the cities were hence too scared to come by.

 Ananta was studying under Lata’s supervision.
 She tried her best to keep him occupied and Thamma fit.
 She took care of Thamma through the day, but for some odd reason, perhaps in guilt, she avoided me.
 She continued to cater to my needs and occasionally met me with a greeting in the corridor, but we never had a conversation about Bibha.
 Her final examinations were over, and the results were awaited soon.
 I didn’t find that an excuse to bring up a conversation either.

 Every night, I returned home to see her sitting alert at Thamma’s bedside as she slept, and I would quietly check in on Thamma.
 She felt my presence without me making her aware of it.
 She would often offer me dinner or tell me how Thamma improved or deteriorated.
 Then she told her to leave for the day.
-I wanted to talk to her and ask what was running through her mind, but I couldn’t bring myself to have a rational conversation on Bibha.
+I wanted to talk to her and ask what was running through her mind, but I couldn’t bring myself to have a rational conversation about Bibha.
 I still had no idea where my little sister was.
 This was all my doing.
 If something happened to her… the thought never left me.
 I think Thamma had the same fear, as she lamented that her illness was just the curse she had brought upon herself for failing to look after us properly.
 She wouldn’t be able to face my parents in heaven.
 Lata would protest feebly at her laments.
 While all of us blamed ourselves for the situation, I couldn’t help but wonder what Bibha was doing.
 Did she even think of us?
 Especially Thamma?
 How selfish could she be?

 I had to go for the inspection of farmlands before the start of Spring.
 That meant the Munshi arriving one morning and taking me around our properties, even in the nearby villages.
 I always wore my Dhuti Panjabi for this occasion.
 The villagers who still treated us as their overlords would perhaps be more respectful if I were a spitting image of what Baba was when they bowed to him.
 To my utter disappointment, I found the button had come off after I wore it.
 I heard Lata in the corridor and called out to her.
 She walked in, rubbing her wet hands on her anchol and looked up at me with questioning eyes.
 I gestured at the button.
 She sighed.